Cathay de Grande: History

 Under the ownership of Jack Chen, the Cathay de Grande restaurant and its underground basement nightclub opened in December 1973, serving Mandarin cuisine.
 By 1980, new owner Michael Brennan had taken over, serving Thai food and booking punk and New Wave bands such as the Raybeats, Angry Samoans, the Flesh Eaters, and the Gun Club.

 Notable acts

 Red Hot Chili Peppers performed their very first show under that band name at the Cathay after going by the name Tony Flow and the Miraculously Majestic Masters of Mayhem for their two previous performances at another Hollywood club.
 They would play the Cathay a few times during their first tour in 1983 and once in 1984.

 Other bands who frequently played the Cathay included The Minutemen, Bad Religion, Tex and the Horseheads, Geza X and the Mommymen, Dr. Know, The WILD, Entropy, along with regulars from Orange County Social Distortion, T.S.O.L., The Vandals, Agent Orange. and Love Canal.
 The Knitters played their first gig at the Cathay.

+Starting around August 1981, Top Jimmy & The Rhythm Pigs had a residency playing "Blue Mondays" every Monday night.

 The Replacements and Butthole Surfers were among the national touring bands who came through the venue.